slcs-jsc/mptrac/README.md

     make check

+This will run sequentially through a set of tests.
+The execution of the tests will stop if any of the tests fails.
+Please inspect the log messages.

 ### Run the example

 A simple example is provided, illustrating how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

-The example can be found in the project directory.
-The project directory can also be used to store results of other simulation and experiments with MPTRAC.
-The simulation is controlled by a shell script:
+The example can be found in the `projects` subdirectory.
+This subdirectory can also be used to store the results of your own simulation experiments with MPTRAC.

+The example simulation is controlled by a shell script:

     cd mptrac/projects/example
     ./run.sh

 Please see the script `run.sh` on how to invoke MPTRAC programs such as `atm_init` and `atm_split` to initialize trajectory seeds and `trac` to calculate the trajectories.

+The script generates simulation output in the `examples/data` subdirectory.
+The corresponding reference data can be found in `examples/data.ref`.

-The script generates a number of plots of the simulation output at different time steps after the eruption by means of the `gnuplot` graphing tool.
-These plots should look similar to the output already provided in the repository.
+A set of plots of the simulation output at different time steps after the eruption generated by means of the `gnuplot` graphing tool can be found `examples/plots`.
+The plots should look similar to the output provided in `examples/plots.ref`.

-This is an example showing the particle position and grid output on 6th and 8th of June 2011:
+This is an example showing the particle positions and grid output on 6th and 8th of June 2011:
 <p align="center"><img src="projects/example/plots.ref/atm_2011_06_06_00_00.tab.png" width="45%"/> &emsp; <img src="projects/example/plots.ref/grid_2011_06_06_00_00.tab.png" width="45%"/></p>
 <p align="center"><img src="projects/example/plots.ref/atm_2011_06_08_00_00.tab.png" width="45%"/> &emsp; <img src="projects/example/plots.ref/grid_2011_06_08_00_00.tab.png" width="45%"/></p>